-Description: Thallus crustose, fully endolithic, usually covering large surfaces, grey, dark grey-green or blue-green, sometimes dark lead-grey, often glossy, uncracked.
-Upper cortex (lithocortex) densely prosoplectenchymatous, of conglutinated hyphae intermingled with microcrystals, with a green pigment; algal layer discontinuous, photobiont cells in clusters; medulla prosoplectenchymatous, sometimes with oil cells (macrospheroids) in the lower part.
-Perithecia completely immersed in the rock and leaving pits when they fall off.
-Involucrellum black, flat to slightly convex, much narrower than the body of the perithecium (0.15-0.22 μm diam.), spreading sideways but scarcely downwards, in surface view usually with 3-6 fine cracks radiating from ostiole; excipulum 0.2-0.3 mm diam., colourless to pale brown; hymenium colourless, K/I+ blue; hamathecium of periphyses in the ostiolar canal, and short periphysoids in the upper half of the perithecial cavity.
+Description: Thallus crustose, fully endosubstratic, usually covering large surfaces, grey, dark grey-green or blue-green, sometimes dark lead-grey, often slightly glossy, uncracked.
+Cortex (lithocortex) densely prosoplectenchymatous, of conglutinated hyphae intermingled with microcrystals, with a green pigment; algal layer discontinuous, photobiont cells in clusters; medulla prosoplectenchymatous, sometimes with oil cells (macrospheroids) in the lower part.
+Perithecia black, completely immersed in the rock and leaving deep pits when they fall off.
+Involucrellum black, flat to slightly convex, much narrower than the body of the perithecium (0.15-0.22 μm diam.), spreading sideways but scarcely downwards, in surface view usually with 3-6 fine cracks radiating from ostiole; exciple 0.2-0.3 mm across, the wall colourless to pale brown; hymenial gel hemiamyloid, I+ red (I+ blue at very low concentrations of I), K/I+ blue; hamathecium of periphyses in the ostiolar canal, and short periphysoids in the upper half of the perithecial cavity; paraphyses dissolving early.
 Asci 8-spored, two-layered, fissitunicate, with a thin tholus reacting I-, Verrucaria-type.
 Ascospores 1-celled, hyaline, ellipsoid, often poorly developed, 14-21(-25) x 6-8(-12) μm.
 Photobiont chlorococcoid.
-Spot tests: all negative.
-Chemistry: no lichen substances.
+Spot tests: K-, C-, KC-, P-, UV-.
+Chemistry: without lichen substances.

 Note: a mild-temperate lichen found on compact limestone and dolomite in sheltered situations (e.g. in forests), with optimum in submediterranean areas; in the Mediterranean belt it is confined to humid-shaded situations, reaching near treeline in the mountains of the South; forms from southern Italy with a dark grey thallus are common, and deserve further study.